Syllabus Fall 2019

 Test will be given in class on the dates posted on the class blog.
 You must be present in class the day the test is given to receive full credit.
 Any test taken late will automatically receive a 35 point reduction.
 If you have some sort of legitimate reason why you will be unable to attend class on the day that an examination is given you must notify me prior to or with 24 hours of the missed session.
 For example if your driving to class and get a flat tire (or some sort of other unfortunate thing that is not your fault) , contact me right away.
 If you can provide photographic evidence or some sort of receipt with a date.
 Then I may be able accommodate you with an extension.

-The format for these exams will be a combination of slide identification, matching or short answer and essay as well as possible take home or online components
+The format for these exams will be a combination of slide identification, matching or short answer as well as possible take home or online components

 Research Paper + Manifesto 30%